Patent medicine: Supposed ingredients

 Other promoters took an opposite tack from timeless herbal wisdom.
 Nearly any scientific discovery or exotic locale could inspire a key ingredient or principle in a patent medicine.
 Consumers were invited to invoke the power of electromagnetism to heal their ailments.
-In the nineteenth century, electricity and radio were gee-whiz scientific advances that found their way into patent medicine advertising, especially after Luigi Galvani showed that electricity influenced the muscles.
+In the 19th century, electricity and radio were scientific advances that found their way into patent medicine advertising, especially after Luigi Galvani showed that electricity influenced the muscles.
 Devices meant to electrify the body were sold; nostrums were compounded that purported to attract electrical energy or make the body more conductive.
 "Violet ray machines" were sold as rejuvenation devices, and balding men could seek solace in an "electric fez" purported to regrow hair.
 Albert Abrams was a well known practitioner of electrical quackery, claiming the ability to diagnose and treat diseases over long distances by radio.
 In 1913 the quack John R. Brinkley, calling himself an "Electro Medic Doctor", began injecting men with colored water as a virility cure, claiming it was "electric medicine from Germany".
 (Brinkley would go on to even greater infamy through transplanting goat testicles into men's scrotums as a virility treatment.)

 Towards the end of the period, a number of radioactive medicines, containing uranium or radium, were marketed.
 Some of these actually contained the ingredients promised, and there were a number of tragedies among their devotees.
 Most notoriously, steel heir Eben McBurney Byers was a supporter of the popular radium water Radithor, developed by the medical con artist William J. A. Bailey.
-Byers contracted fatal radium poisoning and had to have his jaw removed in an unsuccessful attempt to save him from bone cancer after drinking nearly 1400 bottles of Bailey's "radium water".
+Byers contracted fatal radium poisoning and had to have his jaw removed in an unsuccessful attempt to save him from bone cancer after drinking nearly 1,400 bottles of Bailey's "radium water".
 Water irradiators were sold that promised to infuse water placed within them with radon, which was thought to be healthy at the time.

 Actual ingredients

 Contrary to what is often believed, some patent medicines did, in fact, deliver the promised results, albeit with very dangerous ingredients.
 For example, medicines advertised as "infant soothers" contained opium, then a legal drug.
 Those advertised as "catarrh snuff" contained cocaine, also legal.
 While various herbs, touted or alluded to, were talked up in the advertising, their actual effects often came from procaine extracts or grain alcohol.
 Those containing opiates were at least effective in relieving pain, coughs, and diarrhea, though they could result in addiction.
 This hazard was sufficiently well known that many were advertised as causing none of the harmful effects of opium (though many of those so advertised actually did contain opium).

-Until the twentieth century, alcohol was the most controversial ingredient, for it was widely recognised that the "medicines" could continue to be sold for their alleged curative properties even in prohibition states and counties.
+Until the 20th century, alcohol was the most controversial ingredient, for it was widely recognised that the "medicines" could continue to be sold for their alleged curative properties even in prohibition states and counties.
 Many of the medicines were in fact liqueurs of various sorts, flavoured with herbs said to have medicinal properties.
 Some examples include: